ground-creative/easy-mcp-python/README.md

 MIDDLEWARE = {"mcp": [{"middleware": "app.middleware.MyMiddleware", "priority": 1}]}
 ```

-Otionally, you can pass arguments to the middleware
+Otionally, you can pass arguments to the middleware:

 ```
 {